Tresjs/.github/MEMBERS.md

 # Current Members

 Members are listed in alphabetical order, by first name.
-Members are free to use the full name, GitHub handle, or any other nickname they wish to be addressed.
+Members can use the full name, GitHub handle, or any other nickname they wish to be addressed.

 ## Steward